Utkarsh182003/AI-Agent-Using-Ollama/README.md

 ## Overview

-**MedAI Agent Suite** is an AI-powered application designed to assist researchers, students, and medical professionals in generating, refining, validating, and sanitizing medical research articles and data.
-It leverages the LLaMA language model (via Ollama) and a modular agent-based architecture to ensure high-quality, privacy-compliant outputs.
+This **Multi-Agent AI System** is designed to assist users in generating summaries, writing research articles, and sanitizing sensitive data.
+It leverages the Groq API and implements a modular agent-based architecture to ensure high-quality outputs with validation at each step.

 ---

 ## Features

-- **Summarize Medical Text:**
+- **Text Summarization:**
-  Generate concise summaries of lengthy medical documents, with automated quality validation.
+  Generate concise summaries of any text with automated quality validation.

-- **Write & Refine Research Articles:**
+- **Research Article Writing & Refinement:**
-  Draft research articles from a topic or outline, refine for clarity and structure, and validate for academic standards.
+  Draft research articles from topics or outlines, refine for clarity and structure, and validate for academic standards.

-- **Sanitize Medical Data:**
+- **Data Sanitization:**
-  Automatically remove Protected Health Information (PHI) from medical data, with validation to ensure privacy compliance.
+  Automatically identify and remove sensitive information from data, with validation to ensure privacy compliance.

 - **Validator Agents:**
-  Each main task is paired with a validator agent that reviews and rates the output for quality, accuracy, or privacy.
+  Each main task is paired with a validator agent that reviews and rates the output for quality and accuracy.

 - **User-Friendly Interface:**
   Built with Streamlit for easy, interactive use.

 - **Robust Logging:**
-  All actions and errors are logged for transparency and debugging.
+  Comprehensive logging system for transparency and debugging.

 ---

 ## Architecture

 - **Streamlit Frontend:**
-  Provides a simple web interface for user interaction.
+  Provides an intuitive web interface for user interaction.

 - **Agent Manager:**
   Coordinates the execution of main and validator agents for each task.